radumarias/rencfs/README.md

 > [!WARNING]
 > **This crate hasn't been audited; it's using `ring` crate, which is a well-known audited library, so in principle, at least the primitives should offer a similar level of security.
 > This is still under development.
-Please do not use it with sensitive data now; please wait for a stable release.
+Please do not use it with sensitive data for now; please wait for a stable release.
 > It's mostly ideal for experimental and learning projects.**